 Share your struggles and your failures in a writer bio or on some of your blog posts.
 It’s not about uploading a photograph of yourself, but rather showing who you are through your writing.

-You want to write the way you talk with your friends and family.
+You want to write the way you talk to your friends and family.
 Sounding like an actual person instead of a dictionary is going to help your audience see who you are.